 Pastor JJ has also serves as a sports chaplain – currently with the Toronto Blue Jays, but previously with the Tampa Bay Rays and the New York Yankees.
 He was the team chaplain for the University of Tampa when UT won back-to-back national championships and for Plant High School’s football team when they won several state championships.
 As a sports chaplain, Pastor JJ works with professional and amateur athletes who deal with a number of common issues, including self-worth, finances and family.

-He has been married to his wife Sharon for 25 years.
-They have three sons: Jay Mike (MBA from USF and Intern for the Tampa Bay Lightning), Caleb (Sophomore at Santa Fa Community College and MC for the Gainesville College CRU Ministry), and Zeke (Second grader at Ballast Point Elementary … yes, you read that correctly, God does have a sense of humor).
+He and his wife Sharon have three sons: Jay Mike (MBA from USF), Caleb (sophomore at Santa Fe Community College and MC for the Gainesville College CRU Ministry), and Zeke (attends Ballast Point Elementary … yes, you read that correctly, God does have a sense of humor).

 2020 Vision for STF